 Game of Thrones, “Rains of Castamere”

 But killing them off in a cinematically stunning scene at the end of an hour centering on how other characters use their savvy and luck to escape death?
 Killing them after subtly, slowly showing the ways that the doomed protagonists have chosen to live by honor, in defiance of the fact that their world is ruled by brutal pragmatism?
-To kill the very people avenging the similarly ignoble, unforeseen, and earned-by-impracticality death of the figure who had initially seemed like the hero of the show?
+To kill the very people avenging the similarly ignoble death of the figure who had initially seemed like the hero of the show?
 To do it with a raft of perfectly anguished performances—a hopeless scream, a resigned goodbye to a parent, a callous kiss-off to a sacrificed hostage?
 That’s a landmark feat of storytelling, an example of how to illuminate the human condition by shocking the conscience.

 Girls, "Bad Friend"